spice2x/spice2x.github.io/src/spice2x/README.md

 so a companion app needs both.
 There is no authentication on the stream port - anyone who can reach it can watch the screen.

+WinXP builds have no video stream.
+Neither encoder is compiled in, so every endpoint returns 404, and the JSON API's JPEG screen capture is unavailable for the same reason.

 ## Native wrapper libraries
 Spicetools provides wrapper libraries in: Arduino, C++, Dart, and Python.
 Python is the only one that is fully spec compliant.